datagouv/datagouv_client/README.md

     print(res)  # this displays all the attributes of the resource as a dict

 # if you are only interested in a specific resource
-resource = Resource("f868cca6-8da1-4369-a78d-47463f19a9a3")
+resource = Resource("f868cca6-8da1-4369-a78d-47463f19a9a3")  # you can find a resource's id in its `Métadonnées` tab print(resource)
-print(resource)
 # you can also access a dataset from one of its resources
-resource.dataset()  # NB: this is a method, and returns an instance of Dataset
+d = resource.dataset()  # NB: this is a method, and returns an instance of Dataset
 ```

 ### Interacting with objects online